Diversity and no arbitrage: Conditional full support; extension of a result of Pakkanen

 \section{Conditional full support; extension of a result of Pakkanen}

-In this section we give a sufficient condition for a multidimensional continuous semimartingale to have full support.
+In this section we prove Theorem \ref{thm:CFS}.
+That is, we give a sufficient condition for a multidimensional continuous semimartingale to have full support.
 It also gives the conditional full support of the process.
-To compare it with existing results we mention that it seems to be new in the sense, that we do not assume that our process solves a stochastic differential equation as it is done in \cite{MR2190038} and it is not only for one dimensional processes as it is in \cite{MR2731340}.
+As we already remarked it seems to be new in the sense, that we do not assume that our process solves a stochastic differential equation as it is done in \cite{MR2190038} and it is not only for one dimensional processes as it is in \cite{MR2731340}.
 We use comparison with a squared Bessel process of suitably chosen dimension.

 \begin{theorem} Let $X$ be a $d$-dimensional \ito/ process, such that